hpe-dev-incubator/hpe-dev-portal/content/platform/hpe-ezmeral/home.md

 HPE Ezmeral software provides the option of leveraging the power of Apache Spark, which is an open-source unified analytics engine for large-scale data processing that is maintained by the Apache Software Foundation.
 If your organization has a need to run Apache Spark jobs in a Containerized environment, such as within a Kubernetes cluster using a Spark Operator or Livy API server to manage Apache Spark jobs, then HPE offers the HPE Ezmeral Unified Analytics license for the [HPE Ezmeral Runtime Enterprise platform](https://docs.containerplatform.hpe.com/home/).

+_Apache® and Apache Spark™ are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.
+No endorsement by the Apache Software Foundation is implied by the use of these marks._

 ---

 ## HPE DEV Workshops-on-Demand